Quasi right-veering braids and non-loose links: Introduction

 Finally in Section \ref{sec:comparison} we address one subtle but important issue on right-veering closed braids.
-As mentioned above, a couple of different looking definitions of right-veering closed braids have been existing in the literature (cf. \cite{bg, bvv, pl}), which we call $\partial$-$(\partial+P)$, $\partial$-$\partial$, and $\partial$-$P$ right-veering (see Definition \ref{def:dd-right-veering}).
-We show that they are essentially equivalent (though there are subtle differences).\\
+As mentioned above, a couple of different definitions of right-veering closed braids have been existing in the literature (cf. \cite{bg, bvv, pl}), which we call $\partial$-$(\partial+P)$, $\partial$-$\partial$, and $\partial$-$P$ right-veering (see Definition~\ref{def:dd-right-veering}).
+We show that they are essentially equivalent though there are subtle differences as stated in Theorem~\ref{theorem:equivalencerv}.\\

 {\bf Corollary~\ref{cor:rveer}.} {\em For $\psi \in \MCG(S,P)$ the following are equivalent. \begin{enumerate} \item $\psi$ is $\partial$-$(\partial+P)$ right-veering. \item $\psi$ is $\partial$-$\partial$ right-veering. \item $\psi$ is $\partial$-$P$ right-veering. \end{enumerate} }